 Circulation and diet

-One aspect of your life that can affect circulation is your diet.
+One aspect of your life that can affect circulation in your diet.

-Incorporating the below-mentioned foods into your diet will not only improve blood flow but it will also help to protect heart health.
+Incorporating the below-mentioned foods into your diet will not only improve blood flow, but will also help to protect heart health.

 This dark red vegetable is perfect for boosting circulation – so much so that athletes regularly consume it as juice.